digital-preservation/PRONOM_Research/Resources/Starter_Pack.md

 Once you have identified all the above information, you can use one of the templates attached with this welcome pack to input the information and share it with PRONOM team.

-Alternatively, you can use the [<u>Signature Development Utility Tool</u>] to create sequences and send it to PRONOM team.
-More information about this tool can be found [<u>here</u>][3].
+Alternatively, you can use the [Signature Development Utility Tool](https://ffdev.info/) to create sequences and send it to PRONOM team.
+More information about this tool can be found [here](https://openpreservation.org/blogs/pronom-research-week-signature-development-utility-2-0-ffdev-info/).

 You have not completed your research and it is time to share it with the community!
-You can post your research to our [mailbox] or in our [GitHub page].
+You can post your research to our [mailbox](pronom@nationalarchives.gov.uk) or in our [GitHub page](https://github.com/digital-preservation/PRONOM_Research).

-In case of any troubleshooting or more information, please contact the PRONOM team using mailbox <pronom@nationalarchives.gov.uk> or our dedicated Google groups, [<u>PRONOM</u>][4] and [<u>DROID</u>][5].
+In case of any troubleshooting or more information, please contact the PRONOM team using [mailbox](pronom@nationalarchives.gov.uk) or our dedicated Google groups, [PRONOM](https://groups.google.com/g/pronom) and [DROID](https://groups.google.com/g/droid-list).

 To check in and see how we are progressing with our work we update an online spreadsheet with our progress towards the next release as we go.
 This will give you a preview of what will be in the next release.
 We try and keep each release to around 40-70 changes.
-We also upload any changes we have made in our development environment to GitHub every Friday here.
+We also upload any changes we have made in our development environment to GitHub most Fridays [here](https://github.com/digital-preservation/PRONOM_Research/tree/main/Test%20Releases).
 If you don’t want to wait for the official release you can download the signatures and use them (just be warned that these will not have been officially tested and may have errors).

 Could we have explained something better in this pack?
 Was there a part that was difficult to understand?
 Do you have some tips that you wish we’d added in?
 Let us know via our mailbox and we will improve it!